ShayanFiroozi/FastLog.Net/README.md

    * **Method Execution Agent** will call a method in your code ,  based on a specific or all events.

+   * **Heavy Operation Simulator Agent** simulates an heavy IO bound operation (like email sending or http operation) , this agent is used for testing the FastLog.Net or create a delay intentionally between the agents.

 <br/>

 ## 🤝Contributions